StarTools is a new type of image processing engine. It tracks your signal and its noise component as you process.

-By tracking signal and noise evolution during processing, it lets you effortlessly accomplish hitherto "impossible" feats like deconvolution of a heavily processed image, or autonomous denoising without local supports or masks.
+By tracking signal and noise evolution during processing, it lets you effortlessly accomplish hitherto "impossible" feats like deconvolution of a heavily processed image, or pin-point accurate noise reduction without local supports or masks.

-We're incredibly pleased StarTools superior processing capabilities haven't gone unnoticed, now being the tool of choice for a rapidly growing group of enthusiasts and institutions that numbers in the thousands.
+We're incredibly pleased StarTools superior processing capabilities haven't gone unnoticed, now being the new tool of choice for a rapidly growing group of beginners, enthusiasts and institutions that numbers in the many thousands.

 StarTools comprises several modules with deep, state-of-the-art functionality that rival (and often improve on) other software packages.

 Don't be fooled by StarTools' simple interface - you are forgiven if, at first glance, you get the impression StarTools offers only the basics.
 Nothing could be further from the truth!

 StarTools goes deep.
 Very deep.
 It's just not 'in your face' about it and you can still get great results without delving into the depths of its capabilities.
 It's up to you.